Sunday, June 30, 2024

 Data Selection and Stratification

-Geographic location: The sample should represent the geographic distribution of the population, which is especially important if there are significant variations in property values across different areas.
+Geographic location: The sample should reflect the population's geographic distribution, which is especially important when property values vary significantly across areas.

 Property characteristics: Analysts should choose a sample that includes properties with characteristics similar to those of the population of interest, including factors such as land and building sizes, age, property type, and amenities, which can be achieved by categorizing the data based on these characteristics and ensuring that each category is proportionally represented in the final sample.

-Time: Analysts must ensure that the data used for creating the sales sample reflects current market conditions, choose a specific timeframe representing a stable market, or consider making time-series adjustments.
+Time: Analysts must ensure that the data used to create the sales sample reflects current market conditions, choose a specific timeframe that represents a stable market, or consider making time-series adjustments.

-Sample Size: The size of the modeling sample should be large enough to provide reliable estimates of property values, and this will depend on the model's complexity and the variability of the data.
+Sample Size: The sample size should be large enough to provide reliable estimates of property values, which depend on the model's complexity and data variability.

-By following these steps, analysts can improve the likelihood that the sales sample used in an AVM accurately represents the population it is derived from, resulting in more accurate property valuations.
+By following these steps, analysts can increase the likelihood that the sales sample used in an AVM accurately represents the population from which it is derived, resulting in more accurate property valuations.

 Example